ton-offline-storage/.github/profile/README.md

 - The copy on your android device exactly targets online client, and has to intervene with it's work, intercept the secret from scanned QR code and send it through the internet

 This is incomparable to the level of sophistication needed to steal a secret from a classic non-custodial wallet on an online computer - a simple keylogger or spy malware would work.
+If a hacker managed to go through all this, imagine how easy is it for him to develop a malware targeting any classic hot wallet.
 The last question is, how many hackers even know about TON Air Gap Wallet, and how many of them will prefer to hack it, instead of hacking classic widely adopted wallets, which run on online devices?

 That is all an explanation, why air gapped wallet is considered significantly more secure, than classic non-custodial wallets